Aliyov/OwLock-Encryption-Tool/README.md

 OwLock uses **AES-256 (Advanced Encryption Standard)** in **GCM (Galois/Counter Mode)** to secure your files.

 ### What is AES-256?
-- **AES** is a symmetric block cipher standardized by NIST and trusted worldwide.
+- **AES** is a symmetric block cipher standardized by NIST.
-- **256-bit key length** provides extremely strong security — brute-force attacks are practically impossible with today’s computing power.
+- **256-bit key length** provides extremely strong security, brute-force attacks are practically impossible with today’s computing power.
 - Adopted by governments, enterprises, and security experts as the gold standard for encryption.

 ### What is GCM (Galois/Counter Mode)?